 Representatives of larger companies will need to speak to insurance companies directly or work through a broker.
 As mentioned, a trusted broker is an asset to a small business also, so long as they’re not simply hawking products on behalf of a single insurance company.

 There’s also nothing to say that the cyber insurance products that appear on a Google search aren’t worth the paper they’re written on.
 So long as you read the small print and select a known and trusted company, they may well fit the bill.
 However, beware of just grabbing a policy for the sake of having one.
 Insurance companies have no issue taking premium payments from new customers – the questions will arise at claim time, however.
 It makes far more sense to answer as many questions as possible before signing up for a policy.

 Cybersecurity Insurance Conclusion

 Sometimes, in life, it’s wise to be a little paranoid.
 When it comes to cybersecurity in business, it’s common sense to be that way.
 This is especially true in a world where we’re constantly being shown statistics that prove things like phishing and ransomware are becoming more of a problem and not less of one.

-At ProPrivacy.com, we have a wealth of resources available to help you learn more about cybersecurity and protect your online privacy, ranging from password checkers to detailed articles on the kind of privacy threats you need to look out for.
+At ProPrivacy.com, we have a wealth of resources available to help you learn more about cybersecurity and protect your online privacy, ranging from using a password strength checker to detailed articles on the kind of privacy threats you need to look out for.
 We actively encourage everyone to stay on top of the latest developments in the world of cybersecurity, because we can be sure that within a year from now, plenty more Equifax and Yahoo-style incidents will have hit the headlines.

 If you run a small business and get hit by a cyberattack, it probably won’t reach the national news, but that doesn’t mean it won’t destroy your company, or at least cost you dearly in terms of finance and reputation.
 Cyber insurance doesn’t protect you from every opportunistic hacker, but it does buy you some peace of mind, and some support and financial backup should the worst happen.